LearnWeb3DAO/Defi-Exchange/README.md

   npm install @openzeppelin/contracts
   ```

 - Create a new file inside the `contracts` directory called `Exchange.sol`.
-In this tutorial we would cover each part of the contract seperately
+In this tutorial we would cover each part of the contract separately

   - First lets start by importing `ERC20.sol`